 As with any kind of training or behavior modification, finding a trainer whose skills and knowledge are suitable for your reactive Labrador is key.
 You must have confidence that they have a range of appropriate tools available to them, that they are able to accurately assess and respond to your dog and that you would like to work with them.

 Slow & Steady Wins The Race

-Sian Ryan is an expert Animal Behaviourist based in Cambridgeshire.
+Sian Ryan is an expert Animal Behaviorist based in Cambridgeshire.

-With several years of training experience and after completing her MSc, Sian worked as a behaviour counsellor and trainer in the University of Lincoln Animal Behaviour Clinic, where she was able to apply her MSc research in to Self Control in Pet Dogs to her behaviour and training work.
+With several years of training experience and after completing her MSc, Sian worked as a behavior counsellor and trainer in the University of Lincoln Animal Behavior Clinic, where she was able to apply her MSc research in to Self Control in Pet Dogs to her behavior and training work.

-Sian owns and runs the Developing Dogs Training and Behaviour Centre in Cambridgeshire, as well as giving seminars and workshops nationally and internationally.
+Sian owns and runs the Developing Dogs Training and Behavior Centre in Cambridgeshire, as well as giving seminars and workshops nationally and internationally.
 Her first book, No Walks?
-No Worries! with advice on how to maintain wellbeing in dogs whose exercise is restricted, will be published in September.
+No Worries! with advice on how to maintain wellbeing in dogs whose exercise is restricted, is available now.